 multicast/broadcast (e.g., for transmitting news) where zapping, i.e. stream changing, delay is important and, therefore, error resilience is required in the case of unmanaged networks like the Internet.

-The main difference between IPTV and IP-based OTT video transmission is that traffic is transmitted over managed (QoS-based) and unmanaged networks in the above cases, respectively.
-Typical content used in this application is news, movies, cartoons, series, TV shows, etc. One important requirement for both groups is Random access to pictures, i.e. random access period (RAP) should be kept small enough (approximately, 1-15 seconds).
-For the second group, two further requirements tshould be met:
+In IPTV video transmission, traffic is transmitted over managed (QoS-based) networks.
+Typical content used in this application is news, movies, cartoons, series, TV shows, etc. One important requirement is that Random access to pictures, i.e. random access period (RAP) should be kept small enough (approximately, 1-15 seconds).
+An optional requirement for this application is temporal (frame-rate) scalability;

-Temporal (frame-rate) scalability;

-Error robustness (only for IP-based OTT video transmission).

-For the first use case, the two above-mentioned requirements are optional.
-Support of resolution and quality (SNR) scalability is highly desirable for the both groups.
+Support of resolution and quality (SNR) scalability is highly desirable.
 For this application, typical values of resolutions, frame-rates, and RAPs are presented in Table 2.

 Table 2 IPTV: typical values of resolutions, frame-rates, and RAPs